stasl0217/FuzzQE-code/README.md

     python ./test-pretrained-model.py [DATA_NAME] [WANDB_RUN_NAME]

+By default, the test tests for product logic.
+You can also test for other logic systems ('godel' or 'luka') by modifying the `logic` variable in the script.

 ### Test the pretrained model

-The pretrained model for NELL can be downloaded here.
+The pretrained FuzzQE model (product logic) for NELL can be downloaded [here](https://drive.google.com/file/d/15ByNcDayg5Vw67SaIk9ZPE3Gfa9tlTmo/view?usp=sharing).
 You can use the following command to test it:

     python ./test-pretrained-model.py NELL feasible-resonance-1518